Intro & Bolded Text Reading Time: 2 minutes.

-Software, a YouTube channel, books, courses/information products, podcasting, speaking, webinars, services, live events, and much more.
+Software, a YouTube channel, social media, books, courses/information products, podcasting, speaking, webinars, services, live events, and much more.
 Each new business or property feeds back into the personal brand.
 Why do this?

 Your personal brand is an asset no one can never take away.
 Investing in your brand is critical and highly recommended.

 It is not necessary to have a personal brand, but it is recommended.
 Your business may go away, but your brand won’t.
 You could potentially start an online business, make a living, and never show your face to the world.
 That, I leave up to you.